- Date : 13/09/2019

 First of all, if you need your investment to be liquid—be easily convertible into cash on short notice, then you better opt for a mutual fund.
 ULIPs have a lock-in period of minimum five years.
 During this time, you cannot redeem your money.
 Of course, not all mutual funds are liquid.
 ELSS funds also have a three-year lock-in period.

-So which one should you invest in?
+ULIP vs. mutual funds, so which one should you invest in?

 - What is your risk appetite?